facebookresearch/ParlAI/parlai/crowdsourcing/tasks/acute_eval/README.md

 The script combines three major steps of ACUTE-Eval into one simple command:

-1. Generation (or compilation) of chat logs for given models
+1. Generation (or compilation) of chat logs for given models into the ACUTE format
 2. Execution of ACUTE-Eval
 3. Analysis of ACUTE-Eval results.